The past comes back to haunt you

 Surgery is generally not considered, other than in cases of gross deformity.
 Surgery by its invasive nature, creates more scar tissue and can therefore recreate the problem while trying to solve it.
 Arthroscopic surgery, which is minimally invasive, could be an option in some cases.
 But do not assume that a surgical fix, will be the first option for treatment for this kind of problem.

 The sooner the better when it comes to treatment, as any joint that is not moving normally is not only going to hurt, it will start to degenerate which equals abnormal and accelerated wear and tear.
 However, do not assume that just because the injury is many years old, that it cannot be treated.
-As it can, it will just take longer.
+As it can, it will just take longer to restore.

 Rofling and deep tissue massage is one answer Sandpoint Wellness Council as such massage, done over time, can release the adhesions allowing the area to move.
 Electro simulation is another, bringing more blood to the area and forcing micro movement at the site of the injury.
 Ultrasound is yet another, to break up the scar tissue.
 Active Release Technique (ART) is yet another from.